AnnyKong/uwcapstone-modeshift/README.md

 mobile solutions for their needs in a timely manner?*

 ### Goals
-Our goal is to create an innovative solution that can help the general public navigate or avoid major incidents and related congestion.
+Our goal is to create an innovative solution that can help the general public navigate through or completely avoid major incidents and related congestion.
 When a major incident or multiple major incidents occur, our solution will provide a platform where users can be informed of congestion information, departure time shifts, routing recommendations, and support for transportation mode shifting.
-It is developed with assumptions of the ongoing development of a Traffic Incident Management - Congestion Management "Virtual Command Center"
+It is being developed under the assumption of the impending release of the Virtual Command Center, a collective cloud-based information sharing solution between Seattle area transit agencies.

-We identified two areas of importance that we focus on for this project:
+We identified two areas of importance for this project:
 1. How user groups can better access or take advantage of current ticketing apps through marketing, partnerships, incentives, etc?
-2. Recommend design guidelines Metro should consider requiring for future mobile ticketing apps.
+2. Recommend design guidelines for KCM's future mobile ticketing solutions.
     - Promptly informing the general population of incidents which impact their commute
     - Behavior change and modeshift behavior reinforcement